MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 10. **Modified on**: Filter the search results by when the record was last modified.
 11. **Created on**: Select a time range to find records created in the selected time range.

-## Set a default search experience
+## Set default search experience

-If your organization has turned on both relevacne search and categorized search, you can select a default search experience in your personal settings.
+If your organization has turned on both relevance search and categorized search, you can select a default search experience in your personal settings.

 1. In the upper-right corner of the page, select **Settings**, and then select **Personalization Settings**.